concurrency-related bug with thread-MPI

 PS: I set the target version because the problem has been well defined and there is a suggestion for the solution.

-#5 Updated by Mark Abraham about 6 years ago
+#5 Updated by Mark Abraham over 6 years ago

 - Status changed from New to Fix uploaded